 BACA, BAKKAH & MECCA, MAKKAH

-Few things more clearly demonstrate the Islamization and anti-Zionism of Wikipedia, than the struggle over the content of this subject, that propagandizes with a preposterous falsehood.
+Few things more clearly demonstrate the absence of a love of truth among Muhammad's followers, than this subject.
+The struggle over the content of this subject, that propagandizes with a preposterous falsehood, also demonstrating the Islamization of Wikipedia.
 To discuss this subject and much more, please join us in the Islam-Christian Forum, by clicking here.

 The name "Makka", is mentioned in Quran surah 48:24, and again in 33:50 (but in parentheses), and some suggest it is one in the same with the name "Bakka", that is found in Surah 3:96.
 Even if Mohammed had used two names for Mecca, Islam's holiest city - the epicenter of Muhammad's religion allegedly since Adam - would then only be mentioned three times in the Quran.
 Compare this with the name Jerusalem, which is mentioned over 800 times in the King James Bible.

 There is no historical or archaeological record that suggests that Mecca ever existed prior to the 4th century AD, yet some Muslims try to suggest that there is at least a scriptural reference of Mecca mentioned in the Old Testament as "Baca", by removing the following verse from context and trying to suggest a similarity between the 3,000 year old Hebrew name "Baca" and the 7th century Quraish Arabic name "Bakkah", from the Quran.

 Psalms 84:6 [Who] passing through the valley of Baca make it a well; the rain also filleth the pools.